Applications open February 1, 2019

 This is a fantastic opportunity for students interested in pursing the performing arts as a career, AND it is a great extracurricular activity to include on a college application!

 *Students will be paired with an on-stage or and off-stage professional depending on which internship path is chosen.*

-Students interested in participating in Young Frankenstein on-stage will be given a free practical workshop on how to create an acting résumé, acquire a professional headshot, create an audition video, and write a brief essay on why they want to be an on-stage intern in Young Frankenstein and what they hope to gain from the experience.
+Students interested in participating on-stage for Spamalot will be given a free practical workshop on how to create an acting résumé, acquire a professional headshot, create an audition video, and write a brief essay on why they want to be an on-stage intern in Spamalot and what they hope to gain from the experience.
 These materials will be submitted online to the director, who will make his casting choices.